Indica vs. sativa: understanding the differences between weed types

-Looking at a hybrid’s lineage, its parent strains, may give you a better sense, of what kind of effects it will produce—if it has more indica in its lineage it might have effects more associated with those strains.
+Looking at a hybrid’s lineage (its parent strains) may give you a better sense of what kind of effects it will produce; for example, if it has more indica in its lineage, it might have effects more associated with those strains.

 Popular hybrid strains

 There’s certainly no shortage of hybrid strains on the market, and some of the most popular you’ll come across are also among the most iconic.